moebrowne/JSON-Report/README.md

 # JSON Report

-Turns a JSON object into a nice simple HTML report
+Turns a JSON object into a nice simple Bootstrap based HTML report.

 ## Setup